Dust Bowl: Human displacement

 This catastrophe intensified the economic impact of the Great Depression in the region.

-In 1935, many families were forced to leave their farms and travel to other areas seeking work because of the drought (which at that time had already lasted four years).
+In 1935, many families were forced to leave their farms and travel to other areas seeking work because of the drought, which had already lasted four years.
 The abandonment of homesteads and financial ruin resulting from catastrophic topsoil loss led to widespread hunger and poverty.
 Dust Bowl conditions fomented an exodus of the displaced from the Texas Panhandle, Oklahoma Panhandle, and the surrounding Great Plains to adjacent regions.
 More than 500,000 Americans were left homeless.
 More than 350 houses had to be torn down after one storm alone.
-The severe drought and dust storms had left many homeless; others had their mortgages foreclosed by banks, or felt they had no choice but to abandon their farms in search of work.
-Many Americans migrated west looking for work.
-Parents packed up "jalopies" with their families and a few personal belongings, and headed west in search of work.
-Some residents of the Plains, especially in Kansas and Oklahoma, fell ill and died of dust pneumonia or malnutrition.
+The severe drought and dust storms left many homeless; others had their mortgages foreclosed by banks, or felt they had no choice but to abandon their farms in search of work.
+Many Americans migrated west, looking for work.
+Parents packed up "jalopies" with their families and a few personal belongings and headed west.
+Some residents of the Plains, especially Kansas and Oklahoma, fell ill and died of dust pneumonia or malnutrition.

-Between 1930 and 1940, approximately 3.5 million people moved out of the Plains states.
+Between 1930 and 1940, about 3.5 million people moved out of the Plains states.
 In just over a year, over 86,000 people migrated to California.
 This number is more than the number of migrants to that area during the 1849 gold rush.
-Migrants abandoned farms in Oklahoma, Arkansas, Missouri, Iowa, Nebraska, Kansas, Texas, Colorado, and New Mexico, but were often generally referred to as "Okies", "Arkies", or "Texies".
-Terms such as "Okies" and "Arkies" came to be known in the 1930s as the standard terms for those who had lost everything and were struggling the most during the Great Depression.
+Migrants abandoned farms in Oklahoma, Arkansas, Missouri, Iowa, Nebraska, Kansas, Texas, Colorado, and New Mexico, but were often generally called "Okies", "Arkies", or "Texies".
+Terms such as "Okies" and "Arkies" came to be standard in the 1930s for those who had lost everything and were struggling the most during the Great Depression.